Radiergummi/journeyman/README.md

 **Please note: Journeyman isn't actually available yet, so this package isn't published right now.**

 ## Usage
 Journeyman can be invoked on the command line using the `journ` command.
-Using the `list` command, you can view a list of all available subcommands that will be detailed in the following sections:
+Using the `list` command, you can view a list of all available sub-commands that will be detailed in the following sections:

 ```sh
 journ list